Cardinal Richelieu: Arts and culture

 The fittings of his chapel in the Palais-Cardinal, for which Simon Vouet executed the paintings, were of solid gold – crucifix, chalice, paten, ciborium, candlesticks – set with 180 rubies and 9,000 diamonds.
 His taste also ran to massive silver, small bronzes and works of vertu, enamels and rock crystal mounted in gold, Chinese porcelains, tapestries and Persian carpets, cabinets from Italy, and Antwerp and the heart-shaped diamond bought from Alphonse Lopez that he willed to the king.
 When the Palais-Cardinal was complete, he donated it to the Crown, in 1636.
-With the Queen in residence, the paintings of the Grand Cabinet were transferred to Fontainebleau and replaced by copies, and the interiors were subjected to much rearrangement.
+With the queen in residence, the paintings of the Grand Cabinet were transferred to Fontainebleau and replaced by copies, and the interiors were subjected to much rearrangement.

 Michelangelo's two Slaves were among the rich appointments of the château Richelieu, where there were the Nativity triptych by Dürer, and paintings by Mantegna, Lorenzo Costa and Perugino, lifted from the Gonzaga collection at Mantua by French military forces in 1630, as well as numerous antiquities.

 Legacy

 Richelieu's tenure was a crucial period of reform for France.
 Earlier, the nation's political structure was largely feudal, with powerful nobles and a wide variety of laws in different regions.
-Parts of the nobility periodically conspired against the King, raised private armies, and allied themselves with foreign powers.
+Parts of the nobility periodically conspired against the king, raised private armies, and allied themselves with foreign powers.
 This system gave way to centralized power under Richelieu.
-Local and even religious interests were subordinated to those of the whole nation, and of the embodiment of the nation – the King.
+Local and even religious interests were subordinated to those of the whole nation, and of the embodiment of the nation – the king.
 Equally critical for France was Richelieu's foreign policy, which helped restrain Habsburg influence in Europe.
 Richelieu did not survive to the end of the Thirty Years' War.
 However, the conflict ended in 1648, with France emerging in a far better position than any other power, and the Holy Roman Empire entering a period of decline.

 Richelieu's successes were extremely important to Louis XIII's successor, King Louis XIV.
-He continued Richelieu's work of creating an absolute monarchy; in the same vein as the Cardinal, he enacted policies that further suppressed the once-mighty aristocracy, and utterly destroyed all remnants of Huguenot political power with the Edict of Fontainebleau.
+He continued Richelieu's work of creating an absolute monarchy; in the same vein as the cardinal, he enacted policies that further suppressed the once-mighty aristocracy, and utterly destroyed all remnants of Huguenot political power with the Edict of Fontainebleau.
 Moreover, Louis took advantage of his nation's success during the Thirty Years' War to establish French hegemony in continental Europe.
-Thus, Richelieu's policies were the requisite prelude to Louis XIV becoming the most powerful monarch, and France the most powerful nation, in all of Europe during the late seventeenth century.

-Richelieu is also notable for the authoritarian measures he employed to maintain power.
+Thus, Richelieu's policies were the requisite prelude to Louis XIV becoming the most powerful monarch, and France the most powerful nation, in all of Europe during the late seventeenth century.Richelieu is also notable for the authoritarian measures he employed to maintain power.
 He censored the press, established a large network of internal spies, forbade the discussion of political matters in public assemblies such as the Parlement de Paris (a court of justice), and had those who dared to conspire against him prosecuted and executed.
-The Canadian historian and philosopher John Ralston Saul has referred to Richelieu as the "father of the modern nation-state, modern centralised power [and] the modern secret service."
+The Canadian political philosopher John Ralston Saul has referred to Richelieu as the "father of the modern nation-state, modern centralised power [and] the modern secret service."